Mediterranean Sardine Pasta with Lemon, Capers and Chili Flakes – Easy, Delicious and Heart Healthy Meal

 - 5 tbsp lemon juice or more to taste

 - 3 tbsp fresh parsley or basil chopped

-In a large sauteuse, saute or sauce pan, heat olive oil over medium heat.
+Set a large pot of water over high heat to boil (this will be your pasta cooking water).
+Meanwhile, in a large sauteuse, sauté pan, or skillet, heat olive oil over medium heat.
 Once the olive oil is hot, add the shallots, lemon zest, crushed red pepper and salt.
 Cook until the shallots are soft and translucent (careful, don't let them burn!).